DevonAleshire/ai-digital-art/README.md

 The **AI Digital Art** repository is a Node.js-based application that leverages the **OpenAI API** to create visually stunning digital artwork using the DALL-E 3 model.
 The generated art is saved locally and can be displayed on a **Raspberry Pi** using the `displayImage.sh` script, making it ideal for creating dynamic digital art displays.

 ### Key Features
-- **Randomized Prompts**: Combines static prompts from files with dynamically generated prompts for variety and creativity.
+- **AI Prompt Generation**: Uses GPT-4o with weighted art categories (75% fine art/photography, 20% surreal/creative, 5% whimsical) to generate gallery-quality prompts.
+- **Queue Override**: Add prompts to `src/prompts/prompts.txt` to queue them for use instead of AI-generated ones.
-- **Image Generation**: Produces high-quality images using DALL-E 3, ensuring natural and distortion-free depictions of people and animals.
+- **Image Generation**: Produces high-quality 1792×1024 images using DALL-E 3, ensuring natural and distortion-free depictions of people and animals.
 - **Raspberry Pi Display**: Displays the generated image in fullscreen mode on a monitor connected to a Raspberry Pi.
-- **Customizable Inputs**: Users can define system roles, user roles, and prompts via text files in `src/prompts/`.
-- **SMS Override**: Send a text message to your Twilio number to immediately trigger a new image using your message as the prompt.
+- **SMS Override**: Send a text message to your Twilio number to immediately trigger a new image using your message as the prompt, bypassing the cron schedule.
+- **Supabase Storage**: Generated images and metadata are automatically uploaded to Supabase for the companion web gallery.

 ---